 Supply & Demand Dynamics

-Oil price volatility hugely affects the demand for land / onshore rigs, as fewer wells are drilled during the industry downturn.
+Oil price volatility hugely affects the demand for onshore drilling rigs, as fewer wells are drilled during the industry downturn.
 Historically, apart from Russia and the CIS, North America has held the largest share of demand, followed by the Middle East and Latin America.
 In the Middle East, Oman, Saudi Arabia and Kuwait are the biggest areas for land rigs.
 The onshore rig segment in the Middle East has exhibited one of the highest growth rates in the world over the last 20 years.

 The demand patterns between the regions globally are slightly different, whereby most of the growth in North America is for hi-spec rigs (1,500/2,000 / 3,000 hp) used in horizontal drilling.
-Historically the Middle East and Russia have used lower specs rigs, with more demand for 2,000 hp rigs (and above) starting to build up 2014 onwards.
+Historically the Middle East and Russia have used lower specs rigs, with more demand for 2,000 hp rigs (and above) starting to build up from 2014 onwards.

-Outside of Russia and the CIS, North America has been historically the largest market for land rigs of any type, followed by the Middle East.
+Outside of Russia and the CIS, North America has been historically the largest market for land / onshore rigs of any type, followed by the Middle East.
 Regionally, around 75 % of the units are drilling rigs, with the rest being work-over units.

 Latest global active land rig count (Source: Baker Hughes, various estimates for Russia and CIS)